1958 1959 1960 1961 1962 1963 1964

 Davis Group was formed in Birmingham, England in 1963 by Spencer

-single "Keep On Running" reached number one in the UK
+Running" reached Number One in the UK charts.
+This was

-1967.
-Steve Winwood left the group in April 1967 to form the
+Winwood left the group in April 1967 to form the band Traffic.

-reunion concert tours into the 2000s, but only Davis now remains from the
+concert tours into the 2000s, with only Davis from the original

 Humperdinck was born on 2 May 1936 in Madras, India to British